New York, New Haven and Hartford Railroad: Financial difficulties (1935–1969)

-In 1954, the brash Patrick B. McGinnis led a proxy fight against incumbent president Frederic C. "Buck" Dumaine Jr., vowing to return more of the company's profit to shareholders.
+In 1954, Patrick B. McGinnis led a proxy fight against incumbent president Frederic C. "Buck" Dumaine Jr., vowing to return more of the company's profit to shareholders.
 McGinnis won control of the railroad and appointed Arthur V. McGowan, a longtime acquaintance, Vice President.
 McGinnis attempted to accomplish many of his financial goals by deferring all but the most essential maintenance.
-McGinnis also spent lavishly on a new visual identity for the company: green and gold trim was replaced by black, red-orange and white, accompanied by a stylized “NH” emblem.
-McGinnis and McGowan had Chrysler Imperial automobiles custom made so that they could travel along the railroad's tracks to their country estates in Litchfield County, Connecticut.
-When McGinnis departed 22 months later he left the company financially wrecked, a situation exacerbated by severe damage from the 1955 Connecticut floods.
+Under McGinnis, Knoll Associates was retained to design a new visual identity for the company.
+Green and gold trim on rolling stock was replaced by black, red-orange and white, accompanied by a stylized "NH" emblem.
+Knoll employed architect Marcel Breuer to design the interiors and exterior styling of the three experimental trainsets – the Dan'l Webster, John Quincy Adams, and Roger Williams – that were ordered in 1955.
+Breuer also designed new station buildings for Rye and New London, neither of which were built, as well as the interior of a never-built design for articulated commuter coaches.
+McGinnis himself could be found touring the railroad on his hirail equipped Cadillac and encouraging thrift on the part of employees even as his own compensation skyrocketed.
+When McGinnis departed in 1956, ejected from leadership by furious stockholders, he left the company financially wrecked, a situation exacerbated by severe damage from the 1955 Connecticut floods.
+McGinnis proceeded to similarly damage the Boston and Maine Railroad before ending up in federal prison.